Home » Technical Hub » Suspension: Caravan & Trailer Underbody Guide » Trailer Axle Types: Overlay Axles

 If your current overlay does not meet these conditions, you may be able to invert the axle.

-It’s important to note that inverting an overlay axle is more than just a simple flip job, there is additional work and welding involved.
-Furthermore, the driver of the trailer will need to adjust their driving habits, as inverting your axle will result in a the higher centre of gravity.
+No. It’s important to note that inverting an overlay axle is more than just a simple flip job; additional work and welding are involved.

 If you intend on flipping your axle, ensure that: